Answers to some of your frequently asked questions.

 Top tip: local car parks can get busy - why not visit us by train?

-Please book in advance for Museum entry and workshops for February half-term 11 to 19 February.
+Please book in advance for Museum entry and workshops for Easter 1 to 17 April.
 We can't guarantee entry if you turn up on the day without a ticket.

 Q. What is the best time to visit the Museum?

 The Museum can get busy during Buckinghamshire school holidays, please book in advance during these times.
 If you're looking for a quieter experience, term-time weekends are generally quieter than weekends and weekdays during school holidays.
 The Museum and Café are busier over lunch and tend to get quieter from mid-afternoon onwards.